Joseph L. Bruno Stadium: 2008 New York–Penn League All-Star Game

 On August 19 "The Joe" hosted the 2008 New York–Penn League All-Star game, the fourth in league history.
 The game was won by the NL All-Stars with a walk off RBI by ValleyCats third baseman David Flores.
 This game was the second largest opening for "The Joe" in the 2008 season.

 K.O. at the Joe

 K.O. at the Joe was a series of amateur boxing matches held at the stadium.
 The first was in 2007 and was brought back in 2008 and 2009.

 World Series Trophy viewing

-On May 5, 2011, the San Francisco Giants World Series Trophy was on display for Capital Region fans.
+On May 5, 2011, the San Francisco Giants' World Series Trophy was on display for Capital Region fans.
 The stop in Albany was part of a public tour the team launched to celebrate its first World Series championship since 1954, and the first since moving from New York City to San Francisco.
-The franchise originally began in A competing as the Troy Trojans from 1879–1882.
+The franchise originally began in Troy competing as the Troy Trojans from 1879–1882.

-On August 3, 2018, the Houston Astros World Series trophy was on display at The Joe after Houston won its first championship.
+On August 3, 2018, the Houston Astros' World Series trophy was on display at The Joe after Houston won its first championship.